Climate change in Ohio: Agriculture

 Severe droughts would hurt crop yields.
 "In rural Ohio, ozone levels are high enough to significantly reduce yields of soybeans and winter wheat."

 Climate change may have some benefits in certain respects, however.
 "Longer frost-free growing seasons and higher concentrations of atmospheric carbon dioxide would increase yields for some crops during an average year."

 Ecosystems

 Changing temperatures will affect which plant species survive in Ohio.
 "Species that prefer cool soils like Eastern hemlock will find fewer and fewer suitable locations to survive."

 The Great Lakes

 "Between 1994 and 2011, reduced ice cover lengthened the shipping season on the lakes by eight days.
 The Great Lakes are likely to warm another 3° to 7°F in the next 70 years, which will further extend the shipping season."

 Higher water temperature leads to greater algae blooms.
 Worsening storms also increase run-off into the Great Lakes, and overflow of sewers into the Great Lakes, worsening water quality.

 Disease

-Areas in Ohio are potentially vulnerable to "formerly tropical illnesses" like Zika and West Nile making their way into the state.
-Tickborne Diseases (spread by ticks) are an increasing concern in Ohio too as it has been one of the frequently suffered disease.
-Lyme disease and Rocky Mountain spotted fever (RMSF) is also known common.
+Areas in Ohio are potentially vulnerable to "formerly tropical illnesses" like Zika and West Nile, which have been making their way into the state.
+Tick-borne disease are an increasing concern in Ohio, with both Lyme disease and Rocky Mountain spotted fever (RMSF) common in the state.